in-async/AdColony-Android-SDK-wiki-ja/API-Details.md

 * *activity*
   * Your Activity context (i.e. 'this').
 * *client_options*
-  * A String containing your app version, the origin store (example: “version:1.1,store:google”).
+  * A String containing your app version, and the origin store (example: “version:1.1,store:google”).
 Please note that if you are integrating into an Amazon app you will need to replace 'google' with 'amazon' in the client_options String.
 * *app_id*
   * The AdColony app ID for your app.
 This can be created and retrieved at the [Control Panel](http://clients.adcolony.com).
 * *zone_ids*